TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/zones.md`.

+## Update – 2025-08-25

+Extended parity for the **Wise Wheels** resource by introducing spin retention and expiry events.

+* Spins older than 30 days are purged hourly, broadcasting `wise-wheels.spin.expired` via WebSocket and webhooks.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/wise-wheels.md`.

 ## Update – 2025-08-24

 Introduced audio track storage to support the **Wise Audio** resource.